-I sighed with relief as I shut my office door behind myself.
+I sighed with relief as I shut my office door behind myself and slipped off my coat, neatly hanging it up on its carved wall peg.
 It seemed that I'd managed to smuggle my waste of time into the house without anyone knowing.
 Though it'd had an awkward start, I was very much enjoying my day off.
 I felt as though I'd gone back to my childhood years when my brother and I did all sorts of sneaky things together simply to see whether or not we would get caught.
 Though those days had come to an abrupt end when we did indeed get caught.
 Punishment had of course followed.

 With the Second Life box hidden away in one of my desk drawers, I seated myself on my wheeled office chair and began transferring the files from my old hard drive to the new one.
 A very boring task.
 One I was very happy to interrupt as lunch was brought in to me shortly after I'd begun working.

 I silently watched as the maid carefully set the tray of food down on the small table near the sunny window beside my desk, then proceeded to bow herself out of the room.
 "Do not call me for dinner," I ordered before she could leave.
 She nearly looked at me.
 Nearly.
 Her efforts made me inwardly roll my eyes.